eclipse-cdt-cloud/tsp-python-client/README.md

 To run currently available integration tests, launch a server and type the following command in the root directory:

 **Note: Executing the tests will delete all traces and experiments from trace server workspace.
-Backup workspace before running the tests or start from fresh workspace**
+Backup workspace before running the tests or start from fresh workspace.**

 ```shell
 git submodule update --init